 Please note, that despite the deferral of aggressive order transactions, there is still an incentive of using an optimized latency profile for aggressive liquidity providers for trading against passive client orders improving the bid - ask spread.
 All aggressive order transactions targeting client orders in the central order book are deferred by the same deferral time without changing the transaction sequence.
 Thus, the first aggressively acting order targeting the client order will also be the first order re-entering the matching engine of T7 after the deferral time elapsed.
 This order will be executed first against the client order still passively sitting in the order book. - It is only the overall success rate to match against a stale quote side which is reduced with the introduction of the Passive Liquidity Protection concept.

-Passive Liquidity Protection (PLP) is available on Eurex.
+Passive Liquidity Protection (PLP) is activated on Eurex and available for cash and derivatives markets.

 The deferral time period and the products for which PLP is enabled are defined by the exchange.